jxnata/btc-puzzle-backend/readme.md

-# BTC Prize Pool Backend
+# BTC Puzzle Pool Backend

-BTC Prize Pool Backend is the API responsible for managing the decentralized pool for solving BTC puzzles, authenticating users, and distributing rewards.
+BTC Puzzle Pool Backend is the API responsible for managing the decentralized pool for solving BTC puzzles, authenticating users, and distributing rewards.

 ## Technologies Used